 This decadent Spinach Artichoke Dip is loaded with six cheeses and baked to bubbly perfection.
 It’s my most requested party recipe, and always leaves my guests scraping the pan for more!

 A few years back, an insurance company put out a TV commercial where a guy karaoke’d his online dating profile to the tune of “Total Eclipse of the Heart”.
 (Remember it?
 Hilarious.)
 Among his top accolades was the fact that everyone loved his spinach dip.
 As soon as it hit the airwaves, it became a running joke amongst my friends.

 “You two are soulmates!” they’d tease.

 You see, the recipe that my friends and family have asked me to share most often over the years is my Spinach and Artichoke Dip.
 I first started making it back in my early 20’s, and it’s become something of a calling card.

 Despite the fact that this dip always seems to disappear immediately upon serving, I once made the assumption that people were growing tired of it.
 I mean, after about the fifth or sixth batch in half as many months, I was sick of Spinach Artichoke Dip.

 So, one day, I invited friends over and ditched the dip for other snacks.
-Whatever I made that afternoon was happily eaten and enjoyed, but not without a table full of incredulous faces asking me, “Where’s the dip?”
+They happily ate and enjoyed whatever I made that day, but not without a table full of incredulous faces asking me, “Where’s the dip?”
 Lesson learned.

 Let’s talk for a moment about the greater world of Spinach and Artichoke Dip.
 As I see it, there are two camps in the baked variety divide: those who prefer their dip thick and hearty, and those who like a thinner, more Alfredo-esque consistency.

 I’m not totally opposed to thinner spinach dip recipes; they can be quite good!
 But, a few lackluster restaurant experiences with it have left me jaded.
 (What I ordered in one place can only be described as islands of artichoke afloat in an oily sea of sauce.
 Nightmares still occur.)